Dancing with the Stars (American TV series) season 18: Couples

-The cast of twelve and their professional partners were revealed on March 4, 2014, on Good Morning America.
-Sasha Farber, previously a pro, returned to the dance troupe.
-Former troupe members Witney Carson and Henry Byalikov were elevated to professional status, and Maksim Chmerkovskiy also returned following a two-season hiatus.
-Jenna Johnson, from season ten of So You Think You Can Dance, and Artem Chigvintsev, a professional on the British version of the show, joined the dance troupe this season.
+This season featured twelve celebrity contestants.
+The cast and their professional partners were revealed on March 4, 2014, on Good Morning America.
+Sasha Farber returned to the dance troupe, while Witney Carson and Henry Byalikov were elevated to professional status, and Maksim Chmerkovskiy also returned following a two-season hiatus.
+Jenna Johnson, who competed on season ten of So You Think You Can Dance, and Artem Chigvintsev, who was a professional on the British Strictly Come Dancing, joined the dance troupe.

 Host and judges

-Len Goodman, Carrie Ann Inaba and Bruno Tonioli returned as judges; Tom Bergeron returned as host, while Erin Andrews replaced Brooke Burke-Charvet as co-host.
+Len Goodman, Carrie Ann Inaba and Bruno Tonioli returned as judges; Tom Bergeron returned as host, while Erin Andrews replaced Brooke Burke Charvet as co-host.
 Bandleader Ray Chew replaced the Harold Wheeler orchestra and singers.

 Beginning in week three, a celebrity guest judge joined the judges panel.
 As a result, couples could receive a top score of 40 for their dances.
-Good Morning America anchor Robin Roberts was the first celebrity guest judge on March 31.
-The final guest judge, Kenny Ortega, appeared on the week nine semifinals.